Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 -  Type of a task: the field representing the type must have "type" as field name in order to display the color representing the type of the task on the cards of the cardwall.

-Note also that the burndown field can be configured for including or not the week-ends (Saturday and Sundays can be excluded from burndown graph)

 Using an Agile Dashboard
 ------------------------